meshery/meshery/README.md

 ## <a name="functionality">Functionality</a>
 <img align="right" src="https://github.com/layer5io/meshery/raw/master/ui/static/img/dashboard-screenshot.png" alt="Service Mesh Manager" width="50%" />

-### Service Performance Management

-Meshery is the service-mesh-neutral utility for uniformly managing the performance of services and the meshes that run them.
-Meshery enables you to measure the value provided by a service mesh in context of the overhead incurred.

 ### Service Mesh Lifecycle Management

 Meshery manages the provisioning, configuration and operation your service mesh.
 While supporting different types of service meshes, Meshery also offers a simple way to explore each service mesh and compare them using bundled sample applications.